NIH support of graduate training in Biology

 Responsible conduct in research and rigor and reproducibility is taught throughout the program, including an intense mini-course for 2nd year students.

-The complete PhD program takes trainees approximately 6 years to complete (link to IR page on time to completion).
+The complete PhD program takes trainees approximately 6 years to complete.
 Students’ progress through the program is monitored by regular thesis committee meetings with faculty members, with oversight provided by the graduate committee.
-Our students perform research of outstanding quality, and most trainees go on to careers in biomedical research.
-Many of our former trainees are now leaders in their chosen fields.
+Our students perform research of outstanding quality, and our trainees pursue a diverse array of careers, the majority of which are focused on biomedical research.
+Many of our former trainees are now leaders in their chosen fields